Meghajain84/School_District_Analysis/README.md

 * The average reading score very slightly improved

-* The passing percentage for math, reading and overall significantly dropped for Thomas High school as the percentage accounted for all Thomas High school's students including 9th graders whose scores were modified to NaNs(equal to 0)
+* The passing percentage for math, reading and overall (math and reading combined) significantly dropped for Thomas High school as the percentage was calculated using all Thomas High school's students' count including 9th graders whose scores were modified to NaNs.

 * When we considered only Thomas high school's 10th to 12th graders in total school count for the same school, we saw the passing percentages for math, reading and overall improved (as seen in image below)